Ergotron LX vs HX vs MX: Which Monitor Arm Is Right for You?

 Ergotron LX — The Default

-The LX is Ergotron’s mid-range single-arm and the best-selling monitor arm in the western market.
-It uses Ergotron’s Constant Force tension system (an internal spring mechanism that holds position without thumbscrews) and supports monitors from 7 to 19 lbs.
+The LX is Ergotron’s mid-range single-arm and one of the best-selling monitor arms in the western market.
+It uses Ergotron’s Constant Force tension system, a gas-spring-style internal mechanism that holds position without thumbscrews (see gas spring vs mechanical spring arms for why that matters), and supports monitors from 7 to 19 lbs.

 Spec sheet: